 "Birth Control, as a core component of family planning, is one of the most important public health success stories of our generation," said APHA Executive Director Georges Benjamin, MD.
 "We politicize it way too much and underemphasize its enormous benefits." (read the full article in ThinkProgress)

-Read our recent news release, APHA applauds Supreme Court for protecting women's reproductive health.
+Read our recent news releases, APHA opposes reinstatement of 'global gag rule' and APHA applauds Supreme Court for protecting women's reproductive health.

 From The Nation's Health: Long-acting reversible contraceptives making gains in popularity, availability and Pharmacists widening access to birth control medications and Supreme Court to rule on law that blocks abortion access: APHA weighs in with court briefs